Zoology, BSc (Hons)

 Zoology Employment Opportunities

-If you are passionate about our planet and the environment and see your future career in the field of biosciences, you will have the opportunity to learn from, and work with, staff who are involved in world-leading research projects.
+If you are passionate about our planet and the environment, and see your future career in the field of biosciences, you will have the opportunity to learn from, and work with, staff who are involved in world-leading research projects.
 These include the conservation of our oceans and their ecosystems, the development of sustainable aquaculture and the innovative uses for algae as a solution to the global challenges of climate change.

-Our graduates are well placed to enter roles in fields aligned to the Zoology specialism; you may discover that your future lies in a career as a biotechnologist, a conservationist or an animal health expert.
 Zoologists also have a major role to play in conservation but also often influence developments in sectors such as agriculture, marine biology, medicine, public health and veterinary science.
 Some of our recent graduates have gone on to become:

 • Ecologists, Project Officers, Hydrometry and Telemetry Officers, Benthic Taxonomists, Wildlife and Education Officers, Animal Keepers and Crop Technicians.